gouthamganesan/TodoList/README.md

 ### As of now

-1. Add todos
+1. Add todo
 2. Mark them as complete
 3. Mark them as incomplete
 4. Delete them
 5. Filtering
 6. Clearing all tasks
+7. Persistent storage of todo list
+   1. The completed list gets cleared over session
+   2. Clear all button clears the localStorage too

 ### Future

 1. Counting the number of items in each list
 2. If the list is empty show some message instead of being empty
-3. Storing and retrieving data (persisting data)
-4. Proper sorting of tasks
+3. Proper sorting of tasks

 ## CSS Library